antoniofull/thexpatmagazine.com/src/pages/blog/2014-03-02-10-signs-living-long-italy.md

 9 &#8211; **You learned Italian fast, because they don&#8217;t speak English.**

 You&#8217;ve quickly realized that not everyone in Italy speaks English.
 Well, you are &#8220;forced&#8221; to learn Italian, it took me some months but after one year I was able to master the language, well not completely of course, I still have my funny-foreigner accent.
 And Italian is such a beautiful language that you will fall in love for.
-Everything on TV is in Italian, while English movies are <span style="text-decoration: underline;">dubbed</span> even when it&#8217;s about interviews or documentaries, but eventually it is a good way to learn Italian.
+Everything on TV is in Italian, while English movies are <span style="text-decoration: underline;">dubbed even when it&#8217;s about interviews or documentaries, but eventually it is a good way to learn Italian.

-10 &#8211;\*\* \*\*<span > <strong>When you know by heart this</strong></span>
+10 &#8211;\*\* \*\*<span > <strong>When you know by heart this</strong>

 [<img alt="italian gestures" src="/img/uploads/2014/02/italiangestures-300x300.jpg" width="300" height="300" />